retgits/tci-flogo-ifttt-extension/readme.md

 # IFTTT extension for Flogo apps in TIBCO Cloud Integration

+_This repository is archived and the code is no longer maintained.
+A newer version of this activity can be found [here](https://github.com/retgits/flogo-components/tree/master/activity/iftttwebhook)_

 An extension for TIBCO Cloud Integration - Flogo to connect Flogo Apps to IFTT and do amazing things.

 ## Using the extension